A description of the epic & iconic surf spots in Santa Cruz!

 The birthplace of mainland surfing in the US

-A place I feel lucky to call home!
+A place I feel lucky to call a home!

-Ok, ok, fineeeee, Huntington Beach officially won the name surf city but in my eyes the title definitely belongs to Santa Cruz!
+***Huntington Beach officially won the name surf city but the title definitely belongs to Santa Cruz!

 A magical Santa Cruz sunset